nummacway/gb300/README.md

 ### Fonts

 There is only one file, `yahei_Arial.ttf`, identical to the SF2000's font file of the same file name. _Microsoft YaHei_ is a Chinese typeface that you can probably find on your computer.
 Despite also showing up as _Microsoft YaHei_ when you open it, `yahai_Arial.ttf` is different as it uses Arial for non-Chinese script, but with some differences to the usual Arial typeface.
-For example, it does not feature so-called tabular figures (which make any lists look really odd because names are not aligned) and the baseline varies significantly between Latin letters, making the font look "wavy".
+For example, it does not feature so-called tabular figures (so names are not aligned in the game lists) and the baseline varies significantly between Latin letters, making the font look "wavy".

 ### Images

 Unlike the SF2000, the GB300 supposedly does not have any unused images (not sure about the 'empty battery' screen though).
-All of these have been renamed on the GB300 compared to the SF2000.
+Many have been renamed on the GB300 compared to the SF2000.

 | File         | Comp's   | Dim's    | Description | View |
 | ------------ | -------- | -------- | ----------- | ---- |